top of page

 WhatsApp Image 2022-11-19 at 18.45.48 (3).jpeg

-Photos of the currently disused Felixstowe Road site, November 2022.
+Photos of the Felixstowe Road site, November 2022

 Then the hard work really began – the Council’s competitive tendering process meant GCH and London CLT needed to put together a formal bid for the sites.
 GCH ramped up its work building relationships with communities around the sites, meeting with a resident group from Abbey Wood and introducing them to the idea of CLTs and holding a training session in the area in September 2021, inviting local people to join GCH’s Community Steering Group.